Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 Maybe that pot-bellied brig, ugly and clumsy as it was, would be hers.

 Up in the shrouds, her sigh mingled with the breeze as they pulled into Port Royal’s harbour, skirting as far from Fort Boudicca’s guns as possible.
-She’d helped trim the sails to bring them in slowly and prepare for anchor, and now she wrapped one arm around a line and leant out, fingers reaching for the wide sky.
+She’d helped trim the sails to bring them in slowly and prepare for anchor.
+Now she wrapped one arm around a line and leant out, fingers reaching for the wide sky.

 Beyond the ships docked at numerous wharves, the city rose.
 Stone, brick, and timber buildings housed taverns, brothels, craftsfolk, tradesmen, warehouses, workshops, cooperages, and the homes of rich and poor alike.
 As its three forts and barracks suggested, the city was a stronghold for the Albionic Navy.
 Perry said this had once been a pirate haven like Nassau, but now Port Royal had, for the most part, gone legit.